KozakHou/KozakHou.github.io/_projects/1_project.md

 ## Dataset

 A total of 34,998 magnetopause in-situ crossing data points were included in the analysis, derived from various sources such as THEMIS (28,634), Geo-Tail (5,764), ISEE, IMP 8, among others.
 For each data point, the corresponding time stamps were identified, and the 5-minute averages were calculated using the OMNI dataset recorded at five-minute intervals.
 In order to enable the empirical model to generalize within a specific region, we integrated the collected data from the same bin.
-Each bin encompasses north-south interplanetary magnetic field (IMF

-$$
-Bz
-$$

-) values spanning across 3 values, with a shift of 1

-$$
-Bz
-$$

- for each subsequent bin.
-Additionally, each bin includes 2 values of solar wind dynamic pressure (S

-$$
-Dp
-$$

-), with a shift of 0.5

-$$
-Dp
-$$

- for each subsequent bin.
-The range of the dataset used in this study is consistent with that of Shue et al. [1998], which is -18 <
+Each bin encompasses north-south interplanetary magnetic field (IMF $$Bz$$) values spanning across 3 values, with a shift of 1 $$Bz$$ for each subsequent bin.
+Additionally, each bin includes 2 values of solar wind dynamic pressure ($$Dp$$), with a shift of 0.5 $$Dp$$ for each subsequent bin.
+The range of the dataset used in this study is consistent with that of Shue et al. [1998], which is -18 nT < $$Bz$$< 15 nT and 0.5 nPa < $$Dp$$ < 8.5 nPa.

-$$
-Bz
-$$

- < 15 and 0.5 <

-$$
-Dp
-$$

- < 8.5.
 Figure 1i displays the distribution of X-GSM and Y-GSM coordinates in the GSM coordinate system for the Geo-Tail data.
-On the other hand, Figure 2 illustrates the range of distribution for
+On the other hand, Figure 2 illustrates the range of distribution for $$Dp$$ and $$Bz$$ variables.

-$$
-Dp
-$$

- and

-$$
-Bz
-$$

- variables.

 `<br>`